Worabe

 Werabe (allegedly from the Silti word for "Hyena") is a town in south-central Ethiopia.
 Official sources locate this town in the Silte Zone of the Southern Nations, Nationalities and Peoples Region (SNNPR), although it is reported that at a referendum in 2000 the Silt'e people unanimously voted to form their own Zone, Silt'e, which includes Werabe.
 The town has a latitude and longitude of 8°1′N 38°20′E with an elevation of 2113 m above sea level.

-According to the SNNPR's Bureau of Finance and Economic Development, As of 2003 Werabe amenities include digital telephone access, postal service, and 24-hour electrical service.
+According to the Central's Bureau of Finance and Economic Development, As of 2003 Werabe amenities include digital telephone access, postal service, and 24-hour electrical service.